netxms/netxms-doc/admin/snmp.rst

 MIB files (MIBs) describe structure of information transferred via SNMP.
-Every device can support multiple MIBs, some of them are standard and public, other can be proprietary and vendor specific.
-NetXMS uses compiled MIBs to allow you to select OID and see its description (for example when selecting SNMP data for DCI collection).
+Every device can support multiple MIBs, some of them are standard and public, other can be proprietary and vendor specific. |product_name| uses compiled MIBs to allow you to select OID and see its description (for example when selecting SNMP data for DCI collection).
 You do not need to compile new MIBs if you are OK with direct input of OID.